Intro-CS-App-Dev-and-Deploy/Music-Player-Project-and-Review/Update Progressions/README.md

 - [x] checked item
 - <del> [x] deleted item </del>

+Purpose of Music Player in CS20 & CS30: app engine with subprograms and ability for new app to play music and sound effects

+Applications of App Engine
+- Weather App
+- Tic Tac Toe, Super Tic Tac Toe

 ---

 **Reminder:** ReadMe.MD should be known as a list making tool with HTML and GitHub Markdown